Security Deposit Demand Letter Template, Free Download 2026

 Your landlord has failed to return your security deposit within the time required by state law (typically 14-30 days after move-out) and has not provided a proper itemized statement of deductions.

-You received a deduction statement that includes improper charges for normal wear and tear, pre-existing damage, or cleaning that was not your responsibility.
+You received a deduction statement that includes improper charges for normal wear and tear, pre-existing damage, or cleaning, and need a demand letter for security deposit return form to contest them.

 You want to demand the deposit before filing in small claims court, giving the landlord a final opportunity to return your money.